ZombieHippie/msu-events/pages/tutorials/create-google-calendar.md

 ![After creating calendar](/graphics/tutorial-create-calendar/google-calendar-create-calendar-4-created-calendar.png)

-Now that you have created your calendar, you can link this new calendar by following [the tutorial on linking calendars with your organization](/tutorials/linking-google-calendar-with-your-organization).
+Now that you have created your calendar, you can submit this new calendar to the website by following [the tutorial on submitting your organization](/tutorials/submitting-your-google-calendar).